 Your house is going to feel the effects of the weather throughout the whole year, but winter brings a whole set of unique problems.
 You’re not going to be able to control the temperature outside, the howling winds, or the snowfall, but there are definitely some preventive steps you can take to prepare for winter.

-In order to make sure your house is best-taken care of, check off the items on this list so you can go back to enjoying your hot chocolate and Christmas music.
+In order to make sure your house is best-taken care of and doesn’t become a fire risk, check off the items on this list so you can go back to enjoying your hot chocolate and Christmas music.

 Keep the Pipes From Freezing